rtsoftplzen/rtjs/README.md

 # rtjs
-Handy everyday library (jQuery-like).
+Handy everyday library.
 More to come.